t-d-k/LibreCrypt/docs/technical_details__creating_a_new_hash_cypher_driver.md

 <TD style="vertical-align: top; width: 5%;">Valid</TD>

 <TD style="vertical-align: top; width: 25%;">Hash values returned are 0 bits long.</TD>
-<TD>Hashes which return zero length hash values cannot be used with DoxBox volumes.
-(DoxBox volumes use PKCS#5 PBKDF2 (HMAC), which requires that the length of hash values returned is greater than zero.)</TD>
+<TD>Hashes which return zero length hash values cannot be used with LibreCrypt volumes.
+(LibreCrypt volumes use PKCS#5 PBKDF2 (HMAC), which requires that the length of hash values returned is greater than zero.)</TD>

 </TR>
 <TR>